Cassiopeia (constellation): Fainter stars

 The next seven brightest stars in Cassiopeia are also all confirmed or suspected variable stars, including 50 Cassiopeiae which was not given a Greek letter by Bayer and is a suspected variable with a very small amplitude.
 Zeta Cassiopeiae (Fulu) is a suspected slowly pulsating B-type star.
-Eta Cassiopeiae (Achird) is a spectroscopic binary star with a period of 480 years, and a suspected RS Canum Venaticorum variable.
-The primary is a yellow-hued star of magnitude 3.5 and the secondary is a red-hued star of magnitude 7.5.
-The system is 19 light-years from Earth.
-Kappa Cassiopeiae is a blue supergiant of spectral type BC0.7Ia that is some 302,000 times as luminous as the Sun and has 33 times its diameter.
+Kappa Cassiopeiae (Cexing) is a blue supergiant of spectral type BC0.7Ia that is some 302,000 times as luminous as the Sun and has 33 times its diameter.
 It is a runaway star, moving at around 2.5 million mph relative to its neighbors (1,100 kilometers per second).
 Its magnetic field and wind of particles creates a visible bow shock 4 light-years ahead of it, colliding with the diffuse, and usually invisible, interstellar gas and dust.
 The dimensions of the bow shock are vast: around 12 light-years long and 1.8 light-years wide.
 Theta Cassiopeiae, named Marfak, is a suspected variable star whose brightness changes by less than a tenth of a magnitude.
 Iota Cassiopeiae is a triple star 142 light-years from Earth.
 The primary is a white-hued star of magnitude 4.5 and an α2 Canum Venaticorum variable, the secondary is a yellow-hued star of magnitude 6.9, and the tertiary is a star of magnitude 8.4.
 The primary and secondary are close together but the primary and tertiary are widely separated.
 Omicron Cassiopeiae is a triple star and the primary is another γ Cassiopeiae variable.

+Eta Cassiopeiae (Achird) is the nearest star in Cassiopeia, located some 19.13 ly away.
+It is a binary star made up of a G-dwarf star similar to the Sun, of apparent magnitude 3.45, and a K-dwarf star of apparent magnitude 7.51.
+It is visually located between Alpha and Gamma Cassiopeiae and are one of the nearest G-type / K-type stars to Earth.

 Sigma Cassiopeiae is a binary star 1500 light-years from Earth.
 It has a green-hued primary of magnitude 5.0 and a blue-hued secondary of magnitude 7.3.
 Psi Cassiopeiae is a triple star 193 light-years from Earth.
 The primary is an orange-hued giant star of magnitude 4.7 and the secondary is a close pair of stars that appears to be of magnitude 9.0.